tomeshnet/documents/technical/20180530_hpm5g-radio-tests.md

 ![Modified cable](../images/20180530_hpm5g-radio-tests16.jpg?raw=true)
 ![Externally powered setup](../images/20180530_hpm5g-radio-tests17.jpg?raw=true)

-After Removing the regulatory lockout in Linux, we were able to bring the radio module up to 26 dBm and run an endurance test for 10 minutes using iperf3 in both directions without the ESPRESSObin rebooting.
+After removing the regulatory lockout in Linux, we were able to bring the radio module up to 26 dBm and run an endurance test for 10 minutes using iperf3 in both directions without the ESPRESSObin rebooting.
 This shows the earlier issue was indeed power related and the modification successfully fixed it.
 The power levels observed here is inline with what was reported by LibreRouter in [their earlier tests](https://librerouter.org/article/first-outdoor-radio-and-antenna-test/), which took the HPM5G to 27 dBm TX power.